CALLIDE OXYFUEL project

 Leading the World to Cleaner EnergY

-The Callide Oxyfuel Project in central Queensland is a world-first demonstration of how we can dramatically-reduce global warming by adapting our existing coal-fired power stations to produce almost zero emission electricity.
+The Callide Oxyfuel Project in central Queensland, Australia, is a world-leading demonstration of how carbon capture technology can be applied to an existing coal-fired power station to generate electricity with low emissions.

 Finding a way to generate electricity using coal, but with lower carbon dioxide emissions, is part of a global drive to create a cleaner energy future.
 This is essential for continuing to power economic growth and meet the community's demand for reliable, cost-effective electricity.